mun4h/SIEM--Azure-Sentinel/README.md

 <h2>Environments Used </h2>
 - <b>Microsoft Azure <a href="https://azure.microsoft.com/en-us/free/">here</a> </b>

-<b>Sign up for a free account and enter your credentials, this will require a credit card to get $200 free worth service for 12 months </b>
+Sign up for a free account and enter your credentials, this will require a credit card to get $200 free worth of service for 12 months